How to Wipe or Clean a Hard Drive in Windows 10 Securely

 It equals to wipe a hard drive, or permanently delete everything off the hard drive.
 This demand usually arises when you want to discard, sell a device, or use a second-hand disk without worry.
 And since it cannot be done by manual deletion, you need to take some powerful disk wipe initiatives.

-How to completely wipe a hard drive in Windows 10
+How to completely clean a hard drive in Windows 10/11

-If you are trying to clean a hard drive completely and make the data unrecoverable, manual deletion is not a secure way.
+If you are trying to clean a hard drive completely and make your data disappear for good, manual deletion is not going to work.
 Because when you delete a file or a folder from the hard drive, it’s just marked as deleted, not fully erased.
 You can still retrieve it by recovery tools until the data is actually overwritten.

 Therefore, I’d like to provide 4 secure ways.
 They are mostly based on zero-filling, which implements disk wipe by writing zeros to hard drive.
 Thus the erased data can hardly be recovered and your sensitive info will stay safe.